FabianoGLentini/Algorithm_Codding_Challenges/README.md

 - When I encounter challenges I can't crack, I commit my work-in-progress and then carefully analyze and study community solutions from CodeWars.
 These analyses are shared here.
 ## Learning Integration
 I take learning seriously, and to maximize my growth, I've integrated several key practices:
 Anki Flashcards: I maintain an Anki flashcard deck where I capture the insights and lessons I gain from studying community solutions.
-This ensures spaced repetition learning and retention.
+Which solidifies my learning.
 Valuable Lessons: If I come across CodeWars problems that offer particularly valuable lessons and techniques, I include them in my Anki deck as well.
 This allows me to revisit and reinforce essential concepts for optimum learning.
 Feel free to explore this repository and follow along with my programming journey.
+You can also check out my code-wars account [here](https://www.codewars.com/users/Fabiano.L).
 If you have any questions or suggestions, please don't hesitate to reach out.
 Happy coding! 🚀👨‍💻